 While the WFD refers to waste management plans drawn up by Member States, this has been implemented in the UK Member State through the development of national strategies by each of the constituent countries and the preparation, by the relevant waste collection and disposal authorities, of plans to implement the strategies within their areas.

-In Northern Ireland this requirement is fulfilled through the NI Waste Management Strategy prepared by the Department and the regional waste management plans prepared by the three district council waste management groups.
+In Northern Ireland this requirement is fulfilled through the Waste Management Plan for Northern Ireland prepared by the Department, which includes the NI Waste Management Strategy and the regional waste management plans prepared by the three district council waste management groups.

 Should you require further information on waste management, please feel free to contact: